Technical Diploma│1 Year│Shared with Lakeshore Technical College│Eligible for Financial Aid

 Whether you have always had an interest in agriculture or want to gain employment in an ever-changing industry, Moraine Park’s Agriculture Technician program prepares students for a variety of agribusiness career pathways.
 This one-year program covers a wide-range of topics through agriculture classes taught by some of the most experienced professionals in the industry.

-This diploma is embedded within the Agribusiness Science and Technology Associate degree.
-This means that Agriculture Technician graduates have the opportunity to also complete their associate degree with one more year of college.
+This diploma covers the first year of coursework within the Agribusiness Science and Technology Associate degree.
+This means that Agriculture Technician graduates can build on their education and earn an associate degree with one more year of college.

-Lakeshore Technical College (LTC) offers its Agriculture Technician program classes at LTC and also at Moraine Park via live interactive television.
-As an Agriculture Technician student, you'll attend live classes at the LTC campus or attend live interactive television classes at Moraine Park.
+The Agriculture Technician program is offered at both the Lakeshore Technical College (LTC) and Moraine Park campus via in-person classes at LTC and live interactive television classes at MPTC.
 General studies classes and labs can be taken at Moraine Park.
-For more information, please see Lakeshore Technical College's Agriculture Technician program information.
+For more information, please see Lakeshore Technical College’s Agriculture Technician program page.